 Here is an ugly little truth in our society though: millions of children are in crisis, but our social support programs are lacking.
 As a teacher, I see it every day.
 There is almost nothing that can be done.
 A child has to be in an extreme situation for the slightest attention to be given, and so often, by that time, it’s too late.
 So, what can you do?
 Report what you can, hope someone from the system does the right thing, give love, and be aware of the legal boundaries that exist.
 It’s a difficult position to be in as a professional.

 As time crept along towards Christmas, things became worse for the twins.
 The absent mother actually returned, only to threaten them.
 The father, who was also primarily absent, made it clear he no longer wanted to be inconvenienced with the boys.
 And what made this worse was that these were the twins’ adoptive parents.
 They adopted them when they were almost 2 years old.

-Martin and Victor had been severely neglected by their biological parents, and their older, preschool-aged sister had been molested by their father.
-There were 4 children in all, and they were taken out of their home by the State.
-At 22 months old, Martin and Victor were put up for adoption, separately from their 2 sisters.
+Martin and Victor had been severely neglected by their biological parents.
+They were taken out of their home by the State.
+At 22 months old, Martin and Victor were put up for adoption.
 They were placed in the hands of a couple who continued to neglect and abuse them for the next almost 14 years.
 And now, we were at a crossroads.